hazelcast/hazelcast/hazelcast-documentation/src/Ports.md

 </network>
 ```

-By default, Hazelcast will try 100 ports to bind.
-Meaning that, if you set the value of port as 5701, as members are joining to the cluster, Hazelcast tries to find ports between 5701 and 5801.
+By default, Hazelcast will try 100 ports to bind: if you set the value of `port` as 5701, as members join the cluster, Hazelcast will try to find ports between 5701 and 5801.

-You can choose to change the port count in the cases like having large instances on a single machine or willing to have only a few ports to be assigned.
-The parameter `port-count` is used for this purpose, whose default value is 100.
+You can change the port count.
+You might have cases like having large instances on a single machine or having only a few ports to be assigned.
+Use the parameter `port-count` for this purpose.
+Its default value is 100.

 ```xml
 <network>